Reviews You Can Rely On

 Aside from the pressure point issue, the helmet is quite comfortable.
 There are no squeeze points.

-The Fox Proframe Moth and Troy Lee Designs Stage MIPS are also exceptionally comfortable enduro-focused full-face helmets.
+The Fox Proframe Moth and Troy Lee Designs Stage Mips are also exceptionally comfortable enduro-focused full-face helmets.
 They do not have a removable chin bar.

 bell super dh mips - this helmet has a perfect length visor and nice sized chin bar.